miku/unzippa/README.md

 An executable `unzippall` is included in package since 0.1.4.

-The unzippall tools takes a list of files and extracts them to stdout in parallel.
-Order is not preserved.
+The unzippall tool takes a list of filenames and extracts them to stdout in parallel.
+Works in parallel, order is not preserved.

 Usage: